 Article information and share options

+What makes so many people lie on a life insurance declaration?
+In the subjective eyes of individual applicants, the line between truth and deception is not necessarily clear.
 Individuals make thousands of decisions every day, and those decisions are very context-dependent.
 It is quite possible for applicants to fool themselves, to fudge health issues and to behave in a way that defies conventional rationality.

 How insurers should react

 The traditional process of discovering non-disclosure that slip through the underwriting process does not occur until the claims stage.
 This is a significant loss for the policy holder, counting on a payout – and not always a good outcome for the insurer, as non-payment of a claim has a negative reputational effect and may incur regulatory scrutiny.

 One potential answer is to find points of interaction with policy holders between the underwriting and the claims stage.
 As an example, MMI provides clients the opportunity to participate in a rewards program.
 In exchange for additional medical information, clients receive a premium discount.
 To remain eligible for the discount, client need to complete an online health questionnaire at least once every three years.

 MMI has partnered with the Swiss Re behavioral research hub to test the impact of changes to the online health questionnaire on disclosure rates.
 The first experiment asked for a commitment of honesty upfront instead of after the fact, which increased the salience of disclosed information.

 Although the number of observations were not sufficient to prove statistical significance for all conditions, notable increase were reported for obesity, alcohol consumption, medical conditions and health concerns.